Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

-where $m,k$ are the number of disjunction and conjunction operators, respectively, noting that $k$ is also the number of temporal operators.\\ Based on the definition of $M$, the vector $\mathbf{d}$ is defined as:
+where $m$ is the maximum number of terms of the learned STL formula in DNF, $k$ is the maximum number of temporal operators.

-To obtain a differentiable binary matrix, the method from \cite{danyang:sparsenn} is employed.
-We introduce $c$ as variables drawn from a Bernoulli distribution.
-We consider $c^g$ as gate variables sampled from the Bernoulli random variables $c$.
+We introduce the real-valued matrix $M^g$ to generate the binary conjunction-disjunction matrix $M$ in \eqref{eq:c-d matrix}.
+To obtain the binary matrix $M$, the method from \cite{danyang:sparsenn} is employed.
+We introduce $c_{ij}^g$ as variables drawn from a Bernoulli distribution.
+We consider $c_{ij}$ as gate variables sampled from the Bernoulli random variables $c_{ij}^g$.
 The Bernoulli function is defined as:

-We learn the real-valued gate variables $c$ instead of learning the binary weight variables $c^g$.
-We estimate the gradient of step $c^g \sim bernoulli(c)$ using the straight-through estimator~\cite{danyang:STE}.
+We learn the real-valued variables $c_{ij}^g$ instead of learning the binary weight variables $c_{ij}$.
+We estimate the gradient of step $c \sim bernoulli(c^g)$ using the straight-through estimator~\cite{danyang:STE}.
 To guarantee $c$ falls in $[0,1]$, we pass $c$ through a clip function after performing the optimizer step.
 The clip function is:

-The gate function $p(\mathbf{c})$ is defined as:
+The gate function $p(c^g)$ is defined as: